 Newport Aquarium offers 'touch' experiences in several locations: Animal Encounters, Stingray Hideaway and the Discovery Hut, Shark Central, and the Tide Pool in Shore Gallery.

 Visitors who require paid Personal Care Attendants (PCA) may be accompanied by them at no additional cost during their visit to Newport Aquarium.
 This applies to all ticketed events that the visitor is attending.
-This also applies to individual, annual pass, complimentary and group sales tickets.
+This also applies to individual, annual membership, complimentary and group sales tickets.

 Visitors who wish to purchase advance tickets should contact 1-800-406-3474 to request complimentary companion tickets for a paid PCA.
 These tickets must be picked up in person by the visitor and the paid PCA at the ticket window.